List of regions by past GDP (PPP): Roman Empire

 Much work in estimating past GDP has been done in the study of the Roman economy, following the pioneering studies by Keith Hopkins (1980) and Raymond Goldsmith (1984).
 The estimates by Peter Temin, Angus Maddison, Branko Milanović and Peter Fibiger Bang follow the basic method established by Goldsmith, varying mainly only in their set of initial numbers; these are then stepped up to estimations of the expenditure checked by those on the income side.
 Walter Scheidel/Steven Friesen determine GDP on the relationship between certain significant economic indicators which were historically found to be plausible; two independent control assumptions provide the upper and lower limit of the probable size of the Roman GDP.

-B Decimal fractions rounded to the nearest tenth.
-Italic numbers not directly given by the authors; they are obtained by multiplying the respective value of GDP per capita by estimated population size.

 The GDP per capita of the Byzantine Empire, the continuation of the Roman Empire in the east, has been estimated by the World Bank economist Branko Milanović to range between $680 and 770 (in 1990 International Dollars) at its peak around 1000 AD, that is the reign of Basil II.
 The Byzantine population size at the time is estimated to have been 12 to 18 million.
-This would yield a total GDP somewhere between $8,160 and 13,860 million.
+This would yield a total GDP somewhere between 8.16 and 12.24 billion dollars.